 In New York City, seminars are held at the Church Center for the United Nations, directly across the street from the United Nations in mid-town Manhattan.

-In Washington D.C. seminars are held at the United Methodist Building, adjacent to the U.S. Capitol and the Supreme Court.
+In Washington D.C. seminars are held at the United Methodist Building, adjacent to the U.S. Capitol and the Supreme Court, through the General Board of Church and Society.